+N. a

-- (6) Proposed carbon dioxide transport projects falling under the category set out in Annex II.4 shall be presented as part of a plan, developed by at least two Member States, for the development of cross-border carbon dioxide transport and storage infrastructure, to be presented by the Member States concerned or entities designated by those Member States to the Commission. - (7) For proposed projects falling under the categories set out in Annex II.1 and 2, national regulatory authorities, and if necessary the Agency, shall, where possible in the context of regional cooperation (Article 6 of Directive 2009/72/EC, Article 7 of Directive 2009/73/EC), check the consistent application of the criteria/ cost-benefit analysis methodology and evaluate their cross-border relevance.
-They shall present their assessment to the Group.
+- (5) For proposed projects falling under the categories set out in Annex I.1 and 2, national regulatory authorities, and if necessary the Regulatory Board, shall, where possible in the context of regional cooperation (Article 6 of Directive 2009/72/EC, Article 7 of Directive 2009/73/EC) as incorporated and adapted by Ministerial Council Decision 2011/02/MC-EnC, check the consistent application of the criteria/ cost-benefit analysis methodology and evaluate their cross-border relevance.
+They shall present their assessment to the Group. - (6) For proposed oil transport projects falling under the categories set out in Annex I.2.
+(3) the Secretariat shall evaluate the application of the criteria set out in Article 4.